 Master of Education with Specialization in Curriculum and Instruction with EC-6 Certification

 This program leads to an MEd degree and Texas state teacher certification.
 It is a field-based program that prepares students to teach early childhood through grade six.
 Students will be given the opportunity to learn more about how to identify and teach students with special needs, and will gain expertise in developing creative and rigorous curriculum and assessment in the areas of language arts, math, social studies, science, and technology integration.
-If desired, the teacher candidate can also do a semester of student teaching to enhance their classroom experiences.
+The teacher candidate will also do a semester of student teaching to enhance their classroom experiences.
+This is a 39 hour program.

 Advantages and Opportunities